Blendify/blender-manual/trunk/blender_docs/manual/editors/sequencer/properties/modifiers.rst

 Use Linear Modifiers
    Calculate modifiers in linear space instead of sequencer space.
+Copy to Selected Strips
+  Allows you to copy the modifiers to selected strips.
+  This works two ways, you can either replace the old modifiers or append/add to the previous modifiers.

 Each modifiers have several buttons at their top:

 - The "eye" is to disable the modifier.
 Very useful to compare the image, with / without modifications.
 - The next two buttons (up and down arrows) are used to change the modifier's position in the stack.
 - The cross is to delete the modifier from the stack.

+Strip
-- Strip Use this to apply the modification on the whole image, or to use another strip's image (with alpha channel) for masking the modifier (and only this modifier), by choosing it in the "Mask" drop-down list.
+   Use this to apply the modification on the whole image, or to use another strip's image (with alpha channel) for masking the modifier (and only this modifier), by choosing it in the "Mask" drop-down list.
+Mask
-- Mask This one allows you to choose a Mask created in the Mask editor which will limit the modification to the masked image's zones.
+   This allows you to choose a Mask created in the Mask editor which will limit the modification to the masked image's zones.

 Currently, the following modifiers are supported: